dailybruin/the-stack/_posts/2021-04-25-covid-grade-inflation.md

   <p class = 'caption'>In-person grade data is from fall 2019.
 Online grade data is from fall 2020.
 Classes with only one grade distribution shown were only offered during one of the quarters.</p>
 </div>

-In fall 2020, 29% more As were received in all courses compared to fall 2019.
+Class grade distributions showed 29% more As across all classes in 2020 as compared to 2019.
 A was also the most common grade for both fall 2019 (35% of all letter grades) and fall 2020 (45% of all letter grades).
-For all A grades (A-, A and A+), there was a 21% increase from fall 2019 to fall 2020.
+When combined, all A grades (A-, A and A+), increased 21% from fall 2019 to fall 2020.
 However the change in the number of passing grades (C- and higher) was relatively small.
 97.77% of grades were passing in fall 2019 compared to 98.65% in fall 2020.

 ### Classes With the Greatest Change in Grade Distribution